Planning for Agriculture in New York: A toolkit for Towns and Counties

 Format: Electronic

-Free of cost: Yes
+Free of Cost: Yes

 This guide helps communities engage farmers and rural landowners in local planning efforts; assesses current town policies and their effectiveness; and provides a range of tools available to help New York towns and counties support local farms.
 The guide contains case studies demonstrating how towns and counties are successfully planning for agriculture.
 Publications, state laws, local plans and ordinances are available online by opening the resource index.